How to Turn Your Tax Return Into Even More Money

 “If your company has a 401(k) plan, one thing that is a no-brainer is if they have a matching program.
 Many companies will match your contribution for a 401(k), sometimes dollar for dollar.
 If they do match your contributions, that’s basically a guaranteed return.
 You really should take advantage of that.
 You can’t just take your tax return and put it in, but make your 401(k) contributions by reducing your paycheck, so if you make a deduction and that will eat into money that you need to live, set your tax return aside to cover those expenses.

 It’s really important for you to start investing early.
-Your sixty-year-old self will thank your 25-year-old self.
-If you put $5,500 in an IRA (Individual Retirement Account) starting when you’re 25, and when you get the typical rate of return—about 7%—and continue putting money in for 30 years, you’re going to have over $1 million.
+Your 60-year-old self will thank your 25-year-old self.
+If you put $5,500 in an IRA (Individual Retirement Account) starting when you’re 25, and when you get the typical rate of return—about 7 percent—and continue putting money in for 30 years, you’re going to have over $1 million.
 If you start when you’re 35, you’re going to have to put more in or you’re going to end up with a lot less.
 Put a lump sum like a tax return in first just to get started, and then be disciplined and put a little bit in every month after that—then you’re in a great place.”

 3. CONSIDER YOUR IMMEDIATE SAVING GOALS (like, say, a big, fancy wedding)

 “It depends on the timeframe, but if you know that you’re getting married in 18 months, then you want to keep that money safe.
-You don’t want to put it into a fund because it can go down.
+You don’t want to put it into a fund, because it can go down.
 The smarter thing to do is put your tax return in a money market or savings account.
 The bad news is that interest rates are very low and you won’t make money off these accounts.
-However, if you look around, you can find accounts at different banks that pay over 1%.
+However, if you look around, you can find accounts at different banks that pay over 1 percent.

 If this is more of an amorphous goal—you want to get married someday, but you haven’t met the guy yet—then you can take a bit more risk.
 Think of it as a part of your larger investment portfolio, and pick the right risk level for you.
 Generally, have some money in stocks and some in cash.”